AltaPay/plugin-magento2-community/wiki.md

 ![order_status_configuration](docs/order_status_configuration.png)

-## Syncronize terminal
+## Synchronize terminal

-To sync the terminal with the payment gateway, click on the synch terminal button.
-This will fetch the latest terminal from the gateway and will automatically configure  based on the country which is set in Stores \> General \> General
+To synchronize the terminals with the gateway, click on the **Synchronize Terminals** button.
+This will fetch the latest terminals from the gateway and will automatically configure based on the store country.

 ![terminal_sync](docs/terminal_sync.jpg)